alejandroBallesterosC/TuringCompleteness/README.md

-# turing completeness
-exploring the idea of Turing Completeness
+# Exploring The Idea of Turing Completeness

 Entscheidungsproblem: The problem to decide for every statement in first-order logic whether or not it is derivable in that logic.